manriif/supabase-edge-functions-kt/README.md

 ### Continuous build

 The plugin provides first class support for Gradle continuous build and configuration cache.
-This results in faster builds and an uninterrupted development flow.
+This results in faster builds and an uninterrupted development workflow.

 Serve related tasks (serve, request, inspect) will automatically reload after file changes are detected by gradle.